Rumble Roses XX: Future

 In 2006, a pachislot game inspired by the original Rumble Roses game was released.
 In 2008, a machine based on Rumble Roses XX was released, with a third original machine entitled Rumble Roses 3D being released in 2012.

 Konami Mobile developed and released Java spin-off, Rumble Roses: Sexy Pinball, for mobile devices in the United States in September 2006.

 In 2018, Rumble Roses XX was made available on Xbox One and via backwards compatibility.
-These were also playable on the Xbox Series X and Series S upon their release in 2020.
+It's also playable on the Xbox Series X and Series S upon release in 2020.